 Several studies found that the optimal sleeping temperature is within the range of 60 and 67 degrees Fahrenheit.
 Research showed that “sleeping in a hot environment has also been shown to increases wakefulness and decreases slow wave sleep,” while sleeping in a colder environment better promotes deep sleep.
 Don’t be afraid to blast the AC for a great night’s sleep!

-8. Use the Bedroom Only for Sleep and Sex
+8. Use the Bedroom Only for Sleep

 Avoid using your bedroom as a living space if possible.
-Reserving it exclusively for sex and sleeping will make it easier to fall asleep because you won’t associate the space with reading books, watching television, or other sleep-prohibitive tasks (and thus incite the urge to do something else other than sleep).
+Reserving it exclusively for sleeping will make it easier to fall asleep because you won’t associate the space with reading books, watching television, or other sleep-prohibitive tasks (and thus incite the urge to do something else other than sleep).

 Follow Us On